 - Tracking Id: The shipment tracking Id.
 Usually obtained from the order management system or the integration platform.
-This attribute cannot be captured/edited for orders in queued status.
+This field cannot be captured/edited for orders in queued status.

 - Batch Id: The shipment batch Id.
 Usually obtained from the order management system or the integration platform.
-This attribute cannot be captured/edited for orders in queued status.
+This field cannot be captured/edited for orders in queued status.

 - Reference Id: This Id is used to hold the unique Id of the order in the external system or integration platform.
-This attribute cannot be captured/edited for orders in queued status.
+This field cannot be captured/edited for orders in queued status.

 - Shipment carrier: The shipment carrier details.
 Usually obtained from the order management system or the integration platform.
-This attribute cannot be captured/edited for orders in queued status.
+This field cannot be captured/edited for orders in queued status.

 - Shipped at: Used to capture the date and time the order was actually shipped.
 This field is available for capture and update for orders with the following statuses: shipped, partially delivered, delivered, and returned.
 If an order moves out of those statuses, the shipped at data is deleted (except when moved to cancelled or on hold statuses).
 Also, shipped at cannot be edited for orders that are cancelled or on hold.